WTMBerlin/wtmberlin.github.io/android-study-jam.md

 Note 📈: This session will be appropriate for anyone interested in learning more about the field and prior programming knowledge will not be necessary.
 Laptops are optional here.

-16.09 - Technical workshop [BRING YOUR LAPTOP] 💾
+23.09 - Technical workshop [BRING YOUR LAPTOP] 💾
 - Install and configure Android Studio andSlack
 - Open and run your first Android project
 - Get a small intro to Github
 - Learn how to make use of online resources to effectively problem solve if you get stuck.
 - Homework assignments: Say Hi on Slack, examine the course code and Android Studio once per day.

-23.09 - Technical workshop [BRING YOUR LAPTOP] 💾
+30.09 - Technical workshop [BRING YOUR LAPTOP] 💾
 - Create an Android app with XML and Kotlin
 - Giving and receiving feedback
 - Reading technical documentation and internet resources